serik71/distinctio-site/content/about.en.md

 ---
-title: "About the Project"
+title: "About the System"
-subtitle: "The Arbitrium System — a philosophical foundation for a new worldview"
+subtitle: "Arbitrium — a philosophical system for discerning truth"
 ---

 ## What is Arbitrium?

-**Arbitrium** (Latin: *judgment, decision, the ability to discern*) is a comprehensive philosophical system that unifies ontology, metaphysics, and applied doctrines into a single structure.
+**Arbitrium** (Latin: *judgment, decision, the ability to discern*) — a comprehensive philosophical system unifying ontology, metaphysics, and applied doctrines into a single structure.

+## The Problem

+Modern civilization lacks a universally accepted worldview foundation.
+Existing systems — religious, secular, scientific — are fragmented or mutually incompatible.
+This creates a crisis of foundations: there is no criterion for distinguishing truth from error.

-## The Core
+## The Solution

-At the foundation of Arbitrium lies the mutual verification of two sources of knowledge:
+Arbitrium offers a system built deductively from a single foundation — the concept of absolute immutability.

-- **Ontology of Nothing** — a philosophical system deriving the structure of being from the concept of absolute immutability
+**Core:** Ontology of Nothing — a philosophical formalization deriving the structure of being from an immutable foundation.
-- **Transcendent information** — a source verified for consistency with the ontology

-The key concept is absolute immutability as the foundation of all change.
+**Method:** Distinctio — a procedure for ontological arbitration of interpretations.
+Verdict: valid / apparent / untenable.

 ## Structure

-From the core, the **basic chain** is deductively derived:
+From the core, the basic chain is deductively derived:

 **Epistemology → Anthropology → Ethics**

-From the basic chain — **17 applied doctrines** covering all spheres of existence: politics, economics, law, education, science, technology, medicine, art, cosmology, eschatology, and others.
+From the basic chain — applied doctrines covering all spheres: politics, economics, law, education, science, and others.

-## The Instrument

-**Distinctio** — a procedure for ontological arbitration of interpretations.
-Applied at all levels of the system.

-Verdict: *valid / apparent / untenable*.

 ## Author

 **Serik Bolatjanovich Rysjanov** — independent researcher, author of the monographs "Ontology of Nothing" and "The Proto-Semitic Root *ʔil-".

-## NAR-UQ Foundation

-The legal and organizational framework of the project is the private foundation **NAR-UQ** (Kazakhstan).

-Functions: research activities, analytics, expertise, publications.